jacobobryant/platypub/README.md

 ### `./task refresh`

 Reloads code and restarts the system via `clojure.tools.namespace.repl/refresh` (on the server).
+To do this in local development, evaluate `(com.biffweb/refresh)` with your editor.

 ### `./task restart`